danielqiang/VocabScraper/README.md

 # VocabScraper
 VocabScraper is a script that automatically completes vocabulary homework.
-It reads a Word document containing vocabulary terms, googles their definitions, then writes them to a new Word document using MLA formatting.
+It reads a Word document containing vocabulary terms, googles their definitions, then writes them to a new Word document in MLA format.

 ## Usage
 To use the script as is, you will need a Google Custom Search API Key and CSE ID, which you can get [here](https://cse.google.com/create/new).